North Stratford, New Hampshire

 North Stratford is an unincorporated community in the town of Stratford in Coos County, New Hampshire, United States.
-It is located in the northwest corner of the town, along the Connecticut River and adjacent to Bloomfield, Vermont.
+It is located in the northwestern corner of the town, along the Connecticut River and adjacent to Bloomfield, Vermont.

 North Stratford is located at the junction of U.S. Route 3 and Bridge Street, which becomes Vermont Route 105 when it crosses the Connecticut River.
 Route 3 leads north to Colebrook and south to Groveton and Lancaster.

 North Stratford has a ZIP code of 03590 and is the location of the only post office in the town of Stratford.

 Climate

 According to the Köppen Climate Classification system, North Stratford has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
-The hottest temperature recorded in North Stratford was 97 F on June 22, 1989, while the coldest temperature recorded was -40 F on February 7–8, 1993 and January 2, 2018.
+The hottest temperature recorded in North Stratford was 97 F on June 22, 1989, while the coldest temperature recorded was -40 F on February 7–8, 1993, and January 2, 2018.